Manuel Cuevas: Salvador Dalí

-Manuel designed a shirt for famed artist Salvador Dalí while working with Viola Grae.
-Upon receiving the shirt, Dalí looked in the mirror and says "What kind of flower is this?"
+Cuevas designed a shirt for famed artist Salvador Dalí, while working with Viola Grae.
+Upon receiving the shirt, Dalí looked in the mirror and said, "What kind of flower is this?"
 Manuel said, "That is a Hispanic flower."
-Dalí knew Manuel was kidding and said "I've got to do something for you."
-He then scribbled a drawing of the two of them as they stood in front of the mirror, and Dalí then gave the original piece of art to Manuel as an impromptu gift.
+Dalí knew Cuevas was kidding and said, "I've got to do something for you."
+He then scribbled a drawing of the two of them as they stood in front of the mirror, and Dalí then gave the original piece of art to Cuevas as an impromptu gift.

 Johnny Cash

-Manuel is attributed as being the man who put Johnny Cash in black.
-It was early 1956 and Johnny Cash was just about to go on tour.
-He called Manuel and said I would like to have nine new suits.
-Three months later Cash calls Manuel and says "I got the suits I ordered from you."
+Cuevas is attributed as being the man who put Johnny Cash in black.
+It was early 1956, and Johnny Cash was just about to go on tour.
+He called Cuevas and said, "I would like to have nine new suits."
+Three months later, Cash called Cuevas and said, "I got the suits I ordered from you."

-"Good," Manuel said.
+"Good," Cuevas said.
 "Are they all right?"

 Cash paused.
 "How come they're all black?"

 "They're all black," Manuel said, "but they're not all the same style, you know."